diogocavilha/fancy-git/README.md

 `o` = `origin`
 `b` = `<current-branch-name>`...
 It will get the current branch name.

-Basically, most of the Fancy Git aliases work this way.
+Basically, most of the fancygit aliases work this way.

 | Alias                      | Command                                                                                                                                                | Description
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------